Open-X-Humanoid/XR-1/README.md

 ## License

-This project is released under the [MIT license](LICENSE).
+This project is released under the [Apache License](LICENSE).
 Parts of this project contain code and models from other sources, which are subject to their respective licenses.

 ## Citation